Reading Time: 7 minutes

 The app was the number-two augmented reality application built using Apple’s ARKit, putting it ahead of many gaming apps, showing that many consumers are at least checking out the application’s features.

 We won’t know exactly how successful the app was until IKEA releases more straightforward numbers, but the sheer amount of buzz that the app produced can’t be ignored.

 Following the release of Place, IKEA searches spiked according to Google Trends.
 Not to mention the overall media coverage citing IKEA as one of the most innovative companies.

-Starbucks probably isn’t what you would think of as a traditional e-commerce website.
-The company has been trying to make headway in digital retail with little success over the years.
+Starbucks probably isn’t what you would think of as a traditional ecommerce business.
+The company has been trying to make headway in digital retail and unlike other E-commerce companies, actually met with very little success over the years.

 Just three months after it was first launched, the application had more than three million users.

 Consumers download the app on their phones and load money onto a mobile card.
 When they make a purchase the barista scans a barcode on the screen and the price is deducted from the account.

 Since its inception, the use of the company’s mobile app has only grown.
 In the United States, 9 percent of orders were placed in advance as of the third quarter of 2017.
 Another study showed that at 48 percent adoption, Starbucks has the most regularly used loyalty rewards app amongst major restaurant chains.

 Now the company is reportedly testing personalization opportunities to help incentivize customers to make their orders in specific ways.